-Francis Vyvyan Jago Arundell - A Visit to the Seven Churches of Asia - 1826
+Francis Vyvyan Jago Arundell (chaplain to the British factory at Smyrna) - A Visit to the Seven Churches of Asia - 1826

 As we approached within a few miles of Isbarta, half concealed amidst orchards and gardens and situated at the foot of a steep and lofty chain of mountains which rises immediately to the south, partly covered with vineyards and fruit trees, the view was very picturesque; although decidedly inferior in point of situation, it reminded me of Brusa.

 William Hamilton - Researches in Asia Minor, Pontus and Armenia - 1842

 Modern mosques covered with snow in January 2015

 The valley of Sparta is beautiful compared with the